mitchelljustin/pragmatic-lightning/index.md

 Follow the setup in the Zap desktop wallet.
 It will be very similar to the one you did earlier with `lncli`.
 Again, you'll have to wait a little while (1-10 mins) for the wallet to sync with the blockchain.

+**Note**: If your Zap desktop wallet gets stuck on the start screen and doesn't start syncing, just quit it and restart it.

 ![Zap Syncing](./images/zap-syncing.png)